X-OPD: Cross-Modal On-Policy Distillation for Capability Alignment in Speech LLMs: Experiments

 \subsection{Ablation Study}

 Table ~\ref{tab:main_results_ablation} summarizes our ablation study on Qwen3-Omni-A3B-Instruct, evaluating the impact of teacher capacity and the balancing hyperparameter $\lambda$.
 Regarding teacher capacity, although Qwen3-A22B-Instruct possesses stronger raw capabilities, using the A3B version yielded superior performance.
-This suggests that a significant ``knowledge gap" ~\cite{li2025small} may hinder effective alignment, whereas a teacher of similar scale provides more accessible trajectories ~\cite{xu2024stronger}.
-In terms of the objective balancing, results for $\lambda$ reveal a reciprocal reinforcement between modalities: textual distillation ($\lambda=1.0$) benefits speech performance, while speech-focused distillation ($\lambda=0.0$) conversely enhances text-only scores.
+This suggests that effective alignment relies less on maximizing teacher scale and more on matching capacities to mitigate the ``knowledge gap" ~\cite{li2025small}, thereby providing more aligned and accessible trajectories ~\cite{xu2024stronger}.
+In terms of objective balancing, results for $\lambda$ reveal a reciprocal reinforcement between modalities: textual distillation ($\lambda=1.0$) benefits speech performance, while speech-focused distillation ($\lambda=0.0$) conversely enhances text-only scores.
 This cross-modal synergy demonstrates that the two objectives complement rather than compromise general capabilities.
-Consequently, the balanced setting ($\lambda=0.5$) yields the superior overall results, validating that X-OPD’s dual-objective approach is essential for maximizing this synergy and achieving peak performance.
+Consequently, the balanced setting ($\lambda=0.5$) yields superior overall results, validating that X-OPD's dual-objective approach is essential for maximizing this synergy and achieving peak performance.